 Question: Do I need to propose a project or will one be assigned to me?

 Answer: Students can propose a project in their statement.
-However, it's not necessary as each Center/Office will identify a few projects and will make sure it's a good fit for the selected students.
+However, it's not necessary as each Center/Office will identify a few projects and will make sure they are a good fit for the selected students.

 Question: What kind of student projects will be offered?